MercuricChloride/streamline/README.md

 ## Usage

-#### NOTE The startup of the JVM is slow.
-I will release a standalone built for native hardware.
-But its not the end of the world.
-#### TODO Bundle this into a standalone executable.

-    $ lein run [PATH-TO-STRM-FILE]
+#### NOTE I am adding a releases section here that will build the uberjar into a binary.
+I have it working locally, just need to wire up the actions! :)

+    $ streamline [cmd] [opts]

 ## Examples
 TODO